Ukraine Recovery Conference: 2018

 As well as representatives from the United States, NATO, OECD, and other G7 and European countries.

 The conference focused on affirming the international partnership with and support for a free and reformed Ukraine, and topics of good governance, economic development, and objectives for 2018–2019.
 Objectives included privatization of state owned enterprises, improved corporate governance, improving the business climate, land market reform, decentralization, anti-corruption, energy sector reform, infrastructure development, public administration reform and innovation and digital development.

+Prime Minister Groysman indicated Ukraine will continue to implement policies further align and deepen cooperation with the European Union.
+The Deep and Comprehensive Free Trade Area entered into force on 1 September 2017 and provided Ukraine with access to the European single market, which increased trade of Ukrainian foreign goods with EU members states to 41.3%.
+In 2017, Ukraine achieved more than +2% growth in gross domestic product(GDP) and was estimated to achieve +3% GDP in 2018, and >3% GDP by 2019.

+Groysman outlined the following 6 key reform priories:

-2017 conference
+2017

-The first Ukraine Reform Conference was held on July 6, 2017 in London, United Kingdom.
-The opening session was attended by Prime Minister Groysman and United Kingdom Foreign Secretary Boris Johnson.
+The first conference was held on 6 July 2017, in London, United Kingdom.
+The conference was attended by Prime Minister Groysman, United Kingdom Foreign Secretary Boris Johnson, and more than 30 representatives from international security and financial organizations.

-The themes of the conference were economic growth, good governance, human capital, rule of law and anti-corruption, and defense and security.
-This conference brought together Ukraine and its international partners to strengthen support for reform and transform Ukraine into a stable, transparent, prosperous democracy which can meet its citizens' aspirations and realise its full economic potential.
-The Government of Ukraine launched and committed itself to implement its Reform Action Plan 2017-2020.
+The themes of the conference were economic growth, good governance, human capital, rule of law, anti-corruption, and defence and security.
+The Government of Ukraine presented its Reform Action Plan 2017-2020, which laid out future reform plans.

+Prime Minister Groysman emphasized enhancing Ukraine's defence capabilities in response to aggression from Russia.
+Groysman remarked that "improving the defense capability of our state is in the interest of the entire democratic world".

+Groysman cited two additional areas needing reforms, which included privatization and corruption.
+For privatization, Groysman stated that new legislation had already been submitted to the Ukrainian parliament to develop a system of transparent and competitive privatization.
+As well as reforming the judicial system and adopting English law.
+For corruption, Groysman advocated decentralization and presented strategies for anti-corruption, including the new National Anti-Corruption Bureau of Ukraine and the creation of an anti-corruption court of justice.